The Best Startup Database by Category

 Fundz is the only platform built from the ground up to help you best identify and capitalize on more opportunities at just the right time and ahead of your competitors - the beginning of the buying cycle.

 Fundz' super efficient layout, integrated executive contacts and other helpful other features make it the best sales intelligence platform for this critical part of your outreach strategy.
 Fundz is also very competitively priced and you can get started for just $19/month.
 If you are looking to export the data to CSV and/or integrate with your CRM, check out Fundz Pro.
 For data licensing and Fundz for teams, book a demo of Fundz Enterprise.

 The Best Startup Database for Job Seekers: Angel

 If you're looking for a job and haven't leveraged Angel, you're missing out.
-Angel has nearly 100k startup jobs listed.
+Angel often has nearly 100k startup jobs listed.
 Better yet, it lets you quickly apply to some of the best startups without middlemen.
-Angel also has a list of startup companies in USA and the world of over 800,000.

 Cost: Free for Job Seekers